Lymphoma: Cancer of the Lymphatic System

 Hodgkin Lymphoma

-Hodgkin lymphoma is a relatively rare type of lymphoma that is characterized by the presence of Reed-Sternberg cells, a type of abnormal cell found in the lymph nodes.
-Hodgkin lymphoma usually affects young adults and older adults.
-Symptoms of Hodgkin lymphoma include swollen lymph nodes, fever, night sweats, weight loss, and fatigue.
+Hodgkin lymphoma is a relatively rare type characterized by Reed-Sternberg cells, abnormal cells found in lymph nodes.
+It usually affects young adults and older adults.
+Symptoms include swollen lymph nodes, fever, night sweats, weight loss, and fatigue.

 Non-Hodgkin Lymphoma

-Non-Hodgkin lymphoma is a more common type of lymphoma that includes a wide variety of subtypes.
+Non-Hodgkin lymphoma is more common and includes various subtypes.
 It affects people of all ages.
-Symptoms of non-Hodgkin lymphoma vary depending on the type and stage of the disease but can include swollen lymph nodes, fatigue, weight loss, fever, night sweats, and shortness of breath.
+Symptoms vary depending on type and stage but can include swollen lymph nodes, fatigue, weight loss, fever, night sweats, and shortness of breath.

 Causes of Lymphoma

-The exact cause of lymphoma is unknown, but it is thought to be related to a combination of genetic and environmental factors.
-Some factors that may increase the risk of developing lymphoma include:
+The exact cause is unknown but thought to relate to genetic and environmental factors.
+Risk factors include:

 Genetic Factors